This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 - A couple of beanies: no matter if it’s winter or summer!
 Newborns loose lots of heat from their head, and hospitals are usually cold, so you want to protect their little heads.

 - Muslin Wraps or Swaddle Blankets: pack a couple to wrap your baby in.
+If you are expecting a baby girl, you can have a look here for ideas for baby girl blankets.

 - Extra warm blankets if the weather is cold.
 Hospital usually provides some blankets, but it’s nice to have your own.